 International dialling code: +44

 Staying in touch: Leading UK mobile networks don’t cover Jersey in their plans.
 They usually class phoning Jersey as an international call.
 Check with your service provider for current charges.

-Things To See And Do In Jersey
+Things To Do in Jersey

 Visit the Jersey War Tunnels – take a trip to the incredible underground hospital built by prisoners of war during the German occupation of Jersey in WW2.

 Explore Jersey’s Three Impressive Castles: Learn about the turbulent history of Jersey through these great defensive fortresses.